1st & 2nd Year Students

 - The student's rotation advisor must be in attendance.

-- In June, students will be sent a list of faculty accepting MS thesis advisees
+- In early June, the Biostatistics program chair will send out a list of MS thesis projects and advisors

 PhD students are required to present a lecture on a current project in the spring semester of their second year of study.